Mystery Gang Empirical Formulae Mark as Favorite (130 Favorites)

 Get a case description (one at a time!) from the pile.
 For each one:

 - Determine the empirical formula of each compound.
-Record all of your calculations/work in the space provided.
+Record all of your calculations/work in the space provided on the back of this sheet.

 - Get the suspect information from the Suspect Board.